-Never Date Someone Who Doesn't Respect Your Music Taste
+Why You Should Never Date Someone Who Doesn't Respect Your Taste In Music

 There are a slew of overlooked relationship red flags I've discovered in my old age.

 Obviously, don't ever date someone who doesn't let you wear bright red, in-your-face lipstick.
 Don't ever date someone who tells you what to wear.
 (Oh, girl, don't even get me started.)